appsecco/raneto-docker/readme.md

 - Then navigate to [http://localhost:3000](http://localhost:3000)

 - If you want to add more content to the Knowledgebase.
-Just add your directories and markdown files to the `content` folder in host system.
+Just add your directories (or) markdown files to the `content` folder in host system.
 It will update automatically

+---

 Please feel free to make a pull request or tweet to me [@madhuakula](https://twitter.com/madhuakula) for improvements and suggestions